nasa/cumulus/docs/deployment/postgres-database-deployment.md

 ## Overview

-Cumulus deployments require an Aurora [PostgreSQL 10.2](https://www.postgresql.org/) compatible database to be provided as the primary database moving forward in addition to the existing DynamoDB/ElasticSearch backend.
+Cumulus deployments require an Aurora [PostgreSQL 10.2](https://www.postgresql.org/) compatible database to be provided in addition to the existing DynamoDB/ElasticSearch backend with the eventual goal of utilizing the Postgres database as the primary data store for Cumulus.

 Users are *strongly* encouraged to plan for and implement a database solution that scales to their use requirements, meets their security posture and maintenance needs and/or allows for multi-tenant cluster usage.

-For some scenarios (such as single tenant, test deployments, heavy but infrequent ingest and the like) a properly configured [Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) cluster *may* suffice.
+For some scenarios (such as single tenant, test deployments, infrequent ingest and the like) a properly configured [Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) cluster *may* suffice.

-To that end, Cumulus provides a terraform module [`cumulus-rds-tf`](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus-rds-tf) that will deploy an AWS RDS Aurora Serverless Postgres 10 compatible [database cluster](https://aws.amazon.com/rds/aurora/postgresql-features/), and optionally provision a single deployment database with credentialed secrets for use with Cumulus.
+To that end, Cumulus provides a terraform module [`cumulus-rds-tf`](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus-rds-tf) that will deploy an AWS RDS Aurora Serverless Postgres 10.2 compatible [database cluster](https://aws.amazon.com/rds/aurora/postgresql-features/), and optionally provision a single deployment database with credentialed secrets for use with Cumulus.

 We have provided an example terraform deployment using this module in the [Cumulus template-deploy repository](https://github.com/nasa/cumulus-template-deploy/rds-cluster-tf/) on github.